-This new credit helps small businesses and small tax-exempt organizations afford the cost of covering their employees, and specifically targets those businesses with low and moderate income workers.
-The credit is designed to encourage small employers to offer health insurance coverage for the first time or maintain coverage they already have.
-For the 2010 tax year the credit generally is available to small employers who pay at least half the cost of single coverage for their employees.
-For additional information on this topic, refer to the Small Business Health Care Tax Credit for Small Employers page on the IRS.gov website.
+This credit helps small businesses and small tax-exempt organizations afford the cost of covering their employees.
+It specifically targets employers with low and moderate-income workers.
+The purpose of the credit is to encourage small employers to offer health insurance coverage for the first time or maintain coverage they already have.
+In general, the credit is available to small employers that pay at least half the cost of single coverage for their employees.
+To qualify for the credit for tax years beginning in 2014 and forward, a small employer must contribute toward premiums on behalf of each employee enrolled in a qualified health plan (QHP) offered by the employer through a Small Business Health Options Program (SHOP Exchange).

-Page Last Reviewed or Updated: May 02, 2013
+Page Last Reviewed or Updated: June 30, 2016